 5. THE HISTORY.
 Every day felt like a fantastic school lesson, with minimal effort on our part.
 And kids tend to think this kind of history is super fun.
 We learned about ancient building practices (which kid doesn’t like Legos?), entertainment (hello, gladiators), castles, rulers (it was really fun making connections with Hadrian and Caesar across the continent), and even ancient toilets.
 It never felt like a stretch or like we had to push learning on them.
 It happened organically all day long.

 On that note, Italy as a million super recognizable monuments.
 The Colosseum.
 The Leaning Tower of Pisa.
 The Duomo.
 Gondolas.
-The list goes on and on.
+The list goes on and on – there are countless stops for an Italy bucket list.
 It’s very easy to plant a seed and/or a picture in your kid’s mind before that they will very easily spot and which they will be thrilled to recognize.
 For us, that excitement jus fueled further questions and learning, and made the entire experience way more enjoyable when our kids were eagerly anticipating certain sites (and really helped behavior while there because they were the ones looking forward to it).

 6. THE ART.
 Along the same lines, the art in Italy is, of course, incredible, and informs so much other Western European art that we saw along the way.
 Plus, because Italians tend to be so family-friendly, all the museums we visited had multiple options for kid books/museum guides in English (unlike Paris, AHEM).
 This is the absolute best tip I have for getting your kids to enjoy an art museum.
 With some sort of book about art in the museum, my kids get so excited to do art treasure hunts and then talk about each piece we find.